McFateM/blog-dlad/content/posts/071-Dockerized-Traefik-Using-ACME-DNS-01.md

 cp -f http-01-acme.json acme.json
 ```

-Unfortunately, the old certs don't match the new services so they are invalid and the site all require browser security exceptions again.
+Unfortunately, the old certs don't match the new services so they are invalid and the sites all require browser security exceptions again.

-## Test 5 - Static Returned to Staging with DNS-01
+### Test 5 - Static Returned to Staging with DNS-01

 In this test I've moved the values of our Azure `.env` variables directly into `traefik.yml` and I have prudently switched the process back to using LE's staging server.
 The complete log and obfuscated `acme.json` are in [this gist](https://gist.github.com/McFateM/3f4bc94a6d1031debcf2dfbec305093b).

-The log contains a series of errors like the one below, and all seven sites are up and running but with browser security exceptions reqiured.
+The log contains a series of errors like the one below, and all seven sites are up and running but with browser security exceptions still required.

 > time="2020-05-18T11:58:02-05:00" level=debug msg="Serving default certificate for request: \"static.grinnell.edu\""
 > time="2020-05-18T11:58:02-05:00" level=debug msg="http: TLS handshake error from 132.161.249.72:57914: remote error: tls: bad certificate"